karlaferry/karlaferry/README.md

 ## ⚙️ Currently Working On

-- Building a birthday app
+- Building a birthday app using Firebase Realtime Database, Auth, and Storage – Learning Gatsby
-- Learning Python

 ## ➡️ Reach me!